Planning over MAPF Agent Dependencies via Multi-Dependency PIBT

 \section{Introduction}

-Multi-Agent Path Finding (MAPF)~\cite{Stern2019benchmark} aims to move agents from their corresponding start to goal locations without conflicts.
+Multi-Agent Path Finding (MAPF)~\cite{Stern2019benchmark} aims to move agents from their corresponding start to goal locations without collisions.
 Applications of MAPF such as autonomous warehouses~\cite{li2021lifelong} and robotic sorting systems~\cite{zhang2024tmo} could involve up to 4,000 ground robots moving in a shared environment~\cite{Brown2023amazonrobot}.
 These systems require efficient algorithms that return collision-free paths in less than a second.

-Currently, most state-of-the-art methods for very fast and scalable planning leverage Priority Inheritance with Backtracking (PIBT) \cite{okumura2022priority} due to its extreme speed and ability to find collision-free one-step solutions in congestion (e.g., LaCAM \cite{okumura2023lacam}, WPPL \cite{Jiang2024Competition}, SILLM \cite{jiang2025deploying10k}, EPIBT \cite{yukhnevich2025epibt}).
-At its core, PIBT is a priority based one-step planner that is powerful due to its ability to handle \emph{dependencies} between high-priority and low-priority agents.
-In particular, if a high-priority agent proposes a move that bumps into a low-priority agent, the low-priority agent inherits the high priority and can force other agents to make space for it.
-This behavior is critical in congestion and is the main difference between PIBT and regular prioritized planning.
+The state-of-the-art methods for fast and scalable planning leverage Priority Inheritance with Backtracking (PIBT)~\cite{okumura2022priority} due to its extreme speed and ability to find collision-free one-step solutions in congestion~\cite{Jiang2024Competition,jiang2025deploying10k,okumura2023lacam,yukhnevich2025epibt}.
+PIBT is a priority-based one-step planner capable of handling \emph{dependencies} between high-priority and low-priority agents.
+In particular, if a high-priority agent proposes a move that bumps into a low-priority agent, the low-priority agent inherits the high priority and forces other agents to make space for it.

 However, PIBT is fundamentally limited as it only reasons about one dependency at a time between a high-priority and low-priority agent.
-This means that PIBT cannot directly plan multi-step action sequences where one high-priority agent's path could conflict with multiple low-priority agents.
-Existing work generalizing PIBT to multi-step planning (e.g., winPIBT \cite{okumura2019winpibt}, EPIBT \cite{yukhnevich2025epibt}) retains this limitation and cannot handle multiple dependencies between agents.
+This means that PIBT cannot directly plan multi-step action sequences where one high-priority agent's path could collide with multiple low-priority agents.
+Existing work generalizing PIBT to multi-step planning~\cite{okumura2019winpibt,yukhnevich2025epibt} retains this limitation and cannot handle multiple dependencies between agents.

-This contrasts with Conflict-Based Search (CBS) \cite{sharon2015conflict}, which is a foundational method in MAPF that has been applied to a variety of different MAPF agent dynamic models.
-CBS's core idea is to search over space-time constraints, which enables it to be a very general framework (since constraints can be applied to different domains easily).
-Ideally, we would like to generalize PIBT to be a similar general framework that can work with different MAPF variants.
+This contrasts with Conflict-Based Search (CBS) \cite{sharon2015conflict}.
+CBS searches over space-time constraints, making it a general framework that can be applied to a variety of different dynamic models of MAPF agents~\cite{veerapaneni2025cbsprotocol}.
+Ideally, we would like to generalize PIBT to be a similar general framework.